 Youth in Motion Collections & Curriculum

-In addition, Youth in Motion's previous DVDs cover a diverse range of subjects relating to LGBTQ+ history, culture, and politics.
-Each DVD is accompanied by a Curriculum & Guide which provides great starting points for discussion in classrooms, assemblies, and community events, and also offers ideas and inspiration for taking action!
+The documentary feature is accompanied by a Curriculum & Guide which provides great starting points for discussion in classrooms, assemblies, and community events, and also offers ideas and inspiration for taking action!
 Visit the links below to purchase previous collections through Frameline or other distributors and explore the Curriculum & Guides for each film.

 Previous collections available through Frameline Distribution for $25